ImpactIdris/hello-world/README.md

 Hello there,

  I'm a software developer.
-I'm just trying out the github in other to help my Software developmen career.
+I'm just trying out the github in other to help my Software development career.